bp24acharya/VisitMyCityKolkata/README.md

 ## Design Process
 This website is a single page website that consists of four sections: Home, Attraction and Contact.
 To navigate to different destinations on the website, users need to click navigation links that allow them to jump to different sections of the content or scroll down the page.
 Simple white background, minimalist design, easily accessible navigation bar, together with stunning images of must-see places were selected to allow users to explore the destination from their living rooms, whether they are looking for a guide to a specific location or just browsing for the next trip inspiration.
 Each Picture in the Carousel has a desciption below it so that the visitor can know about it very well.
-There are different social media links aswell that will help the visitors to explore more about the place.
+Lists of attractions map has also been included so that visitor can locate the places and plan their trip accordingly.There are different social media links aswell that will help the visitors to explore more about the place.

 ##  Technologies used
 * <a href="https://www.tutorialspoint.com/html5/index.htm" target="_blank">HTML 5</a>